OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/08-Fingerprint_Web_Application_Framework.md

 From the screenshot below one can easily learn the used framework and its version by the mentioned markers.
 The comment, specific paths and script variables can all help an attacker to quickly determine an instance of ZK framework.

 ![ZK Framework Sample](images/Zk_html_source.png)\
-*Figure 4.1.8-2: Cakephp Http Request*
+*Figure 4.1.8-2: Cakephp HTTP Request*

 More frequently such information is placed between `<head>``</head>` tags, in `<meta>` tags or at the end of the page.
 Nevertheless, it is recommended to check the whole document since it can be useful for other purposes such as inspection of other useful comments and hidden fields.
 Sometimes, web developers do not care much about hiding information about the framework used.
 It is still possible to stumble upon something like this at the bottom of the page: